laravel/docs/installation.md

 Herd for macOS uses [dnsmasq](https://en.wikipedia.org/wiki/Dnsmasq) to support "parked" directories.
 Any Laravel application in a parked directory will automatically be served by Herd.
 By default, Herd creates a parked directory at `~/Herd` and you can access any Laravel application in this directory on the `.test` domain using its directory name.

-After installing Herd, the fastest way to create a new Laravel project is using the Laravel CLI, which is bundled with Herd:
+After installing Herd, the fastest way to create a new Laravel application is using the Laravel CLI, which is bundled with Herd:

 ```nothing
 cd ~/Herd